aarossig/nrfnet/README.md

 2) No encryption.
 3) Subject to replay/timing attacks.

-The nice thing with widespread odoption of TLS these days makes these less critical, but unencrypted traffic is vulnerable to eavesdropping and manipulation.
+The nice thing about widespread odoption of TLS these days is that these vulnerabilities become less critical.
+Unencrypted traffic is vulnerable to eavesdropping and manipulation.

+It is also possible that if two users of nerfnet reside on the same channel that their packets will cause loads of errors for each other.
+It would be best to avoid that by selecting different channels.

-Maybe don't use this for anything too important.
+Maybe don't use this for anything too important, or do ;)

 Enjoy!